 The committee shall select candidates to shortlist and interview and shall present the details of the candidate they consider to be the most appropriate to the Council of Governors.

-The Council of Governors shall then consider the recommendation and may appoint the recommended candidate or may remit the matter back to the committee until a candidate acceptable to the Council of Governors is appointed; and
+The Council of Governors shall then consider the recommendation and may appoint the recommended candidate or may remit the matter back to the committee until a candidate acceptable to the Council of Governors is appointed.
+If more than one candidate is presented at the same time, the Council of Governors shall vote to select a single candidate or no candidate by secret ballot; and

 The Council of Governors shall thereupon formally convey its decision to the successful candidate.